-The Fifth Brandenburg Concerto features a trio of solo instruments consisting of flute, violin, and harsichord.
-At the time, such a trio was a common chamber music ensemble, playing works for two melody lines and basso continuo known as trio sonatas.
-What is remarkable about this concerto is that the harpsichord functions not just as a supporting accompanist; it contributes whirlwind figurations during solo passages, and issues a monster of a cadenza at the end of the first movement.
-(This appearance of a harpsichord as a solo instrument foreshadows the seminal keyboard concertos Bach later assembled in Leipzig.)
+Johann Sebastian Bach’s Fifth Brandenburg Concerto features flute, violin and harpsichord as soloists.
+Such a trio was a common chamber music ensemble at the time, playing works known as trio sonatas.
+What is remarkable about this concerto is that the harpsichord functions as more than a supporting accompanist; it contributes whirlwind solo lines, and it issues a monster of a cadenza at the end of the first movement.
+This use of the harpsichord as a solo instrument foreshadows the seminal keyboard concertos Bach later assembled in Leipzig.

-The origins of the Orchestral Suite No. 1 are uncertain, but musicologists now suspect that the work dates from Bach’s early years in Leipzig.
-The score appeared no later than 1725, by which time Bach had already begun his association with the Collegium Musicum, the amateur group he went on to direct starting in 1729.
-Suites in the French style were fashionable among German composers in Bach’s day; such a work would have been known as an Ouverture (to use the French spelling), taking the name from the substantial opening movement.
-The subsequent movements employed dance styles popularized during the seventeenth century in the French royal court, especially during the reign of Louis XIV, an avid dancer himself.
-Orchestral suites by Bach and his contemporaries were not intended to accompany dancing, but the familiar rhythms and patterns would have contributed to their entertainment value.
+Suites in the French style had become fashionable in Germany, where such a work would have been described as an Ouverture (to use the French spelling), taking the name from the substantial opening movement.
+The subsequent movements employed dance styles popularized during the reign of Louis XIV, an avid dancer himself.
+Orchestral suites by Bach and his contemporaries were not intended to accompany actual dancing, but the familiar rhythms and patterns would have contributed to their entertainment value.